There’s a road running across the mountains connecting Tellico Plains, Tennessee to Robbinsville, North Carolina.

 Both Tellico and Robbinsville offer fun little mountain getaways and things to do outside of the more well-traveled tourist routes.

 Take your time, soak up the view and enjoy the experience.
+Enjoy the hiking and waterfalls along the route.
 Many of the overlooks along the way make for excellent picnic spots, as do the facilities at Indian Boundary Lake.

 Is the Cherohala Skyway open?